 Sections of the trail are near cliffs, keep your children close.

-Be sure to check out the newest interactive signs designed for children (and adults) to discover fun and surprising facts about creatures and plants unique to this area.
+Be sure to check out the interactive signs designed for children (and adults) to discover fun and surprising facts about creatures and plants unique to this area.
 How you can help animals survive and thrive are also featured.
-Three new interactive signs have been installed for 2015.
 Kids of all ages will enjoy solving a rotating creature puzzle and exploring a REAL turn of the century shipwreck.
 There is also a Scavenger Hunt that ends at a geo cache so bring a small gift to trade!

 Your visit to the Wild Pacific Trail can be a lot of fun for even small children.
 Kids will delight in sitting on trees hundreds of years old, bent into perfect seats.
 Views are right on the edge of the ocean so even very small people will get to see the crashing waves and the sparkle of sun setting into the sea.

-Be sure to take time as you walk to look into the ferns and berry bushes for the biggests slugs in North America, listen for the calls of eagles and smell the pungent flower of the skunk cabbage.
+Be sure to take time as you walk to look along the trail for the biggests slugs in North America, listen for the calls of eagles and smell the pungent flower of the skunk cabbage.